-This is great for taking sport pictures or any scenes where there are fast movements.
+This is great for taking sports pictures or any scenes where there are fast movements.
 Simply hold your finger on the capture button and it will take multiple shots until you depress the button.
-Just scan through all the photos afterwards to choose the best ones.
+Just scan through all the photos afterward to choose the best ones.

 There are so many new features added every year and keeping up is the best way to take advantage of all the features available on your phone.

 Please share these helpful iPhone tips and tricks with your friends and family.